Piotruss37/catino/README.md

 ## About project

-An app that helps cat owners find their friends for their pets.
+An app that helps cat owners find friends for their pets.

 ## Demo